deluan/dcd.js/README.md

 ###Windows

 Still not working on Windows.
-Check back soon.
+Check back later.